ms1963/SleepyPico/README.md

 ## Warning
 The current official SDKs for the Raspberry Pi Pico seem to work incorrectly.
+For example:
-For example, the Pico freezes after a some time when using sleep modes.
-UART output is not visible after sleeping.
+- the Pico freezes after some (nondeterministic) time when using sleep modes.
+- UART output is not visible after sleeping.
 This might also be due to missing documentation of the sleep modes, e.g., what needs to be done to recover from sleep.

 ## How to build the app
-To build this example application, execute "cmake ." and then "make" in the src directory.
+To build this example application, execute
+- "cmake ." and then
+- "make"
+in the src directory.

 ## Circuit diagram
 On the bottom left the BME280 sensor is depicted.
 The SSD1306 resides on the bottom right.